Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/managing-your-codespaces/reviewing-your-security-logs-for-codespaces.md

 ---
 title: Reviewing your security logs for Codespaces
 shortTitle: Security logs
-intro: 'You can use the security log to review all actions related to {% data variables.product.prodname_codespaces %}.'
+intro: "You can use the security log to review all actions related to {% data variables.product.prodname_codespaces %}."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
   - Developer
   - Security
 ---

 ## About security logs for {% data variables.product.prodname_codespaces %}